- Nearing the End of Life

 Sharon, age 42, with advanced cancer: “I still can’t believe it’s going to happen.
 I’m tired but I don’t feel that bad.
 I just feel like such a burden on my family.
 And I’m so worried about my children.”

 Knowing that death is coming soon takes an emotional toll on the person with cancer and their loved ones.
-This is an emotional time and it is hard to talk about it; still, these issues must be addressed.
+This is an emotional time and it’s hard to talk about it; still, these issues must be addressed.
 Knowing these feelings are normal and expected may help you cope with what’s happening.
 Some of the emotions you can expect to have include:

-Anger is sometimes hard to identify, but ignoring it will not work.
+Anger is sometimes hard to identify, but ignoring it won’t work.
 Very few people actually feel ready to die.
 It’s perfectly normal to feel angry about your life being cut short – it’s unfair and you have a right to be mad!
-But, unfortunately, anger often gets directed at those closest to us, the ones we love the most.
+Unfortunately, anger often gets directed at those closest to us, the ones we love the most.
 We feel safest with these people and know they will probably accept our anger and forgive us for it.
 But it may help to try to direct your anger at the disease and not your loved ones.
 Also, you can try to channel your anger as a source of energy to help you take action where it’s needed.
 You can use it as fuel to solve problems, to become assertive, or to get your needs met.
 You can sing at the top of your lungs, give a speech with vigor, or tell your family some things you really want them to know.
 Try to re-channel your anger to do meaningful, positive things.

 Guilt and regret